 Studying in the United States

-With Plymouth University we don't simply teach you about America, we offer you the chance to go there and find out for yourself.
+With University of Plymouth we don't simply teach you about America, we offer you the chance to go there and find out for yourself.

 In your second-year, you’ll be able to experience life stateside with semester or year-long exchanges with our partner universities – a fantastic opportunity to not only learn about the US but also to immerse yourself in American culture.